mcsdodo/home.notavailable/portainer.stacks/surveillance-compreface/README.md

 ```

 ### LXC setup

+sudo apt-get install gnupg

+1. install container toolkit in LXC.
+Follow [the instructions here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
-1. install guest drivers in LXC.
+2. install guest drivers in LXC.
 Same as in #1 of host setup, but run with `--no-kernel-module` argument.
-2. `nvidia-smi` in LXC should work now.
+3. `nvidia-smi` in LXC should work now.
-3. run `docker run --rm -ti --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all ubuntu:22.04 nvidia-smi -l` to verify if it works in docker
+4. run `docker run --rm -ti --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all ubuntu:22.04 nvidia-smi -l` to verify if it works in docker